Sharing the Care of Children after Separation

 It’s not easy to create new parenting arrangements when a relationship breaks down, but whatever your situation, you and your ex-partner need to make firm decisions about how you will parent your children now.
 You might be able to sort this out together.
 If you can’t, you can contact one of several support agencies for help.

-Here are some tips for setting up your new arrangements immediately following separation:
+Tips for setting up arrangements immediately following the separation

 • A custody or visitation schedule